 Intersex

-The last concept we’d like to explain isn’t found under the trans umbrella, but we felt it’s still important to highlight as its part of the gender spectrum: intersex.
-Intersex is a term used to describe individuals born with variations in sex characteristics that do not fit typical binary notions of male or female bodies.
-These variations can include differences in chromosomes, hormones, reproductive organs, or genitalia.
-Intersex variations are natural and occur in a diverse range of ways.
-People who are intersex may identify as male, female, both, neither, or as another gender entirely.
-Sometimes intersex characteristics can be visible on the body, but other times you can’t see it.
-This is why people often don’t realize they are intersex!
+The last concept we’d like to explain is intersex.
+Intersex is not a gender identity, but a term used to describe individuals born with variations in sex characteristics that do not fit typical definitions of male or female bodies.
+These variations can involve chromosomes, hormones, reproductive organs, or genital anatomy.
+Intersex traits occur naturally and can vary widely.
+People who are intersex may identify with any gender identity, including male, female, non-binary, or another identity.
+Some intersex traits are visible at birth, while others may not be immediately apparent.